mikewild-wcl/ai-experiments/README.md

 ## semantic-kernel-console

 A basic example of a semantic kernel app, based on https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-csharp#writing-your-first-console-app

+The sample has been modified to use Gemini models.

 ## Links